 [ONLY if a student disclosed a positive COVID test] I assure you that I will keep your positive COVID-19 test result confidential.
 If you have not done so already, please immediately self-isolate.
 You should receive information about immediate next steps, isolation or quarantine, and future actions (such as when the student can safely return to work or class) from UHS or public health officials (depending on where you got tested, e.g., on campus, off campus in Dane County or off campus outside of Dane County).
-This guidance can be found on the UHS COVID-19 testing information webpage.

 I encourage you to keep me updated on your health and your ability to continue to participate in this course.
 If you have concerns about meeting upcoming course requirements or assignment deadlines because of your health, please let me know and we can discuss possible alternative ways for you to engage in the course to meet course learning outcomes.

 There are also additional campus resources available to support you:

 - Academic Advisors – Advisors can assist you with concerns about course loads, dropping a course, withdrawing from the semester and overall academic progress.
 All current undergraduate students have at least one assigned advisor and can find their assigned advisor(s) in the Academic Navigator via their MyUW portal.

 - University Health Services | 608-265-5600 – UHS has no-cost medical and mental health care and support, including mental health providers with a focus on students of color.
 UHS providers understand that this is a difficult time for students and are available to help in any way they can.
 There is also 24/7 after-hours support for students, both for medical advice and for mental health crises.